Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action (integrate), the resource (spatial transcriptomics samples), and the outcome (unified dataset).
-It is specific and distinct from sibling tools which focus on analysis rather than integration.
+The description clearly states the action ('Integrate'), the resource ('multiple spatial transcriptomics samples'), and the outcome ('into a unified dataset').
+This is specific and distinguishes from sibling tools that perform different analyses.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.